Configuration

 Hosted Zone Configuration

-Many modules need to deploy resources to a domain, for instance for a static website or for an API server.
-Goldstack modules can provide the DNS configuration required but you need to specify the Route 53 hosted zone that the DNS entries should be added to.
+Many templates need to deploy resources to a domain, for instance for a static website or for an API server.
+Goldstack templates can provide the DNS configuration required but you need to specify the Route 53 hosted zone that the DNS entries should be added to.
 You can either use an already existing hosted zone or create a new one.

 Creating a new hosted zone